anonymous-editor/BRSDE/README.md

 ## Prerequesties

+Ensure that you follow the directions for your O/S.

+### Linux

+The following package,

 ```
 yad
 ```
-'yad' is necessary for BRSDE's GUI to work.
+is necessary for BRSDE's GUI to work.

 (Windows support is planned to be added in the future.)